 • Higher MPH

-• As the BR 700 and the BR 700 X are both Stihl blowers, they benefit from the same level of quality and attention to detail.
-Both products have their throttle located on the tube of the blower, which allows you to keep your left hand free.
+As the BR 700 and the BR 700 X are both Stihl blowers, they benefit from the same level of quality and attention to detail.

 CFM & MPH

-• The Stihl BR 700 with an MPH of 197 slightly exceeds the 193 MPH of the Stihl BR 700 X. Thus, in comparison, the former expels air at a slightly higher speed, and should do a better job at blowing leaves on grass or lifting wet leaves and debris (acorns, etc.).
+• The Stihl BR 700 with an MPH of 197 slightly exceeds the 193 MPH of the Stihl BR 700 X, making it more effective at blowing leaves on grass or lifting wet debris (acorns, etc.).

-• The leaf blowers have a 4-cycle engine.
+• Both products boast an engine displacement of 64.8 cc, hinting at similar fuel consumption rates per stroke and potentially yielding comparable performance outcomes.
+The leaf blowers have a 4-stroke engine.
 Both feature a Stihl 4-Mix engine design though, and therefore require an oil/fuel mix.

 TL;DR